marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

     using their IP numbers.

-    For Virtual Machines supposed to have a long life, INFN Padova users may ask (contacting supporto@pd.infn.it) to have them registered in the DNS.
+    For Virtual Machines supposed to have a long life, INFN Padova users may ask (contacting pd-support AT pd.infn.it) to have them registered in the DNS.
 If possible (i.e. if the chosen names are sensible enough and if there are no ambiguities) the registered names in the DNS will be the same as the ones chosen as Instance names.